 Ok, so after letting the posts cure for a couple of days, we got back to it.
 We started installing the boards 1 inch apart using a spacer we made from scrap.
 Be sure to check the spacing you choose with the planters you have, and make sure the hooks will slide over the edge of each board once it’s installed in place.
 Make sure you also use a level on each board.
 Because nothing is perfect, including the wood, the surface you are attaching it to, or the ground it all sets on, you will get the most accurate placement that way.
 One thing that ended up being pretty important for the modern look we were going for was the black screws.

-So after finishing the fence around 9 pm, we couldn’t wait to start hanging planters.
+So after finishing the fence around 9 pm, we couldn’t wait to start hanging planters for the vertical garden.
 Remember the before?